trakerr-com/trakerr-ruby/README.md

 require_relative 'trakerr/lib/trakerr_formatter'
 require_relative 'trakerr/lib/trakerr_writer'
 ```
-Finally, the intergration.
+Finally, the integration.
 Trakerr uses a string stream to catch the output of a logger and send it to trakerr.
 Trakerr afterwards writes the code to the stream, so it's possible to write that data elsewhere as required from the stream.

 ```ruby
 stream = Trakerr::TrakerrWriter.new(api_key, "2.0", "development")